maxgerhardt/ac_sc_grinder/doc/README.md

 pozitive value into memory, and replay after zero cross.

 If you need to implement this on low memory devices, it's possible to record only 1/4 of positive voltage wave.
-But we had no so beg restrictions, and recorded full wave (both voltage and current) for simplicity.
+But we had no so big restrictions, and recorded full wave (both voltage and current) for simplicity.

+Also, you may have overflow with fixed point math.
+Since performance is not critical with recorded data, using `float` types is preferable.

-### Motor's inductance (L) calibration.
+### Motor's inductance (L) calibration

 When resistance was determined, inductance can be calculated at any point by this formula: